Programs by Campus

 Admission Requirements

-International applicants (non-U.S. citizens, non green–card holders) whose native language is not English are required to submit TOEFL or IELTS scores only.
-U.S. applicants (U.S. citizens or green–card holders) or students whose native language is English are required to submit GRE scores only.
-Applicants from any country of which the principal language is not English must take the TOEFL, even if they consider themselves to have native or near-native fluency in English.
+The Graduate Record Examination (GRE) is not required for any applicant.
+International applicants (non-U.S. citizens, non green–card holders) whose native language is not English are required to submit scores on the Test of English as a Foreign Language (TOEFL) internet-based test of 79 or better, or an International English Language Testing System score of 6.5 or better.
+Applicants from any country of which the principal language is not English must take the TOEFL or IELTS, even if they consider themselves to have native or near-native fluency in English.
 Consult with the Director of Graduate Studies for more information.

 Master of Arts in Middle Eastern Languages and Cultures (MELC)